 ✦ The Celebration of Life and Death

-I love how the people of San Miguel celebrate life and death.
+I love how the people of St. Miguel celebrate life and death.
 Our Lady of Guadalupe Cemetery, just west of San Miguel’s city center, attracts many people throughout the year.
-But when November rolls around, the “Day of the Dead” celebrate takes over completely.
+But when November rolls around, the “Day of the Dead” celebration takes over completely.
 This is a time when families bring gifts and food to their dead relative’s graves.
 In a way, it is like a celebration of life and death.
 They bring things that that person would enjoy – things like liquor, cigarettes, or their favorite food!
 They stay with them that day and celebrate that person.
 The idea is to leave something for them to celebrate.

 The bottom line.
-San Miguel makes me feel alive.
+St. Miguel makes me feel alive.
 It makes me feel romantic!
 It makes me glad I found that perfect someone for my life.
-Someone who I can enjoy the rest of my life with.
+Someone with who I can enjoy the rest of my life.
 So if you feel that way or at least want to feel that way, here are a few things you can do with your partner in life.
 Get up for breakfast at the new Casa Blanca Hotel.
 It has a great little spot for an intimate breakfast for two on their sunny central patio.
 Or you can have a French-bistro-inspired lunch at the countryside restaurant El Vergel Bistro, just outside town.
 After at least one of these, be sure to do a poolside dinner with cool, blue lighting at Hotel Matilda.
 It will for sure put you in the mood for skinny dipping later.

-✦ The Colonial Architecture of San Miguel
+✦ The Colonial Architecture of Saint Miguel

 So famously known for its well-preserved Colonial architecture and its famous pink limestone church, the architecture really speaks to me.
 The gothic façade of the Parroquia de San Miguel Archangel inspires me, but not just that.
 Look around at the city’s main square and the buildings throughout the city.
 With repeating arches, curved staircases, painted Talavera tiles, open courtyard, catholic religious paraphernalia, iron, and wood adobe walls, stone…they all make me appreciate the Spanish colonial look.

-✦ The Churches of San Miguel
+✦ The Churches of St. Miguel

 It seems that everywhere you look, you can find a church, a chapel, a convent, or something religious in San Miguel.
 In fact, they have over 42 churches that I counted – who knows?
 There may be more.
 This is a fun way to get to know a city via its churches.
 And great for photography as well.
 As you can also find much religious paraphernalia on the sides of many buildings in San Miguel.